flintstone1409/scripts/jetson-nano/README.md

 This patch is applied when building ffmpeg using the build-ffmpeg script in this repository.
 After building, the encoder can be used by using 'h264_nvmpi' as the codec.

-Please note that this the ffmpeg patch is not officially supported by NVIDIA (as far as I know) and might cause some problems from time to time, although it works pretty good in general.
+Please note that this ffmpeg patch is not officially supported by NVIDIA (as far as I know) and might cause some problems from time to time, although it works pretty good in general.

 ## Scripts in this folder